 ◘ Fig. E-15 The volcanic areas in East Africa are blessed with fertile soils.
-Here, a savanna landscape with a high species richness of big game can be found (Photo: E. Fischer).
+Here, a savannah landscape with a high species richness of big game can be found (photo: E. Fischer).

-◘ Fig. E-16 Acacia savanna in Maasai land of the Serengeti in Tanzania (Photo: Breckle).
+◘ Fig. E-16 Acacia savannah in Maasai land of the Serengeti in Tanzania (photo: Breckle).

-◘ Fig. E-17 Inselberg and thornbush savanna in Olduvai Gorge, Tanzania, west of Ngorongoro, the valley of prehistoric man with numerous Pleistocene fossil sites of hominids (photo: Breckle).
+◘ Fig. E-17 Inselberg and thornbush savannah in Olduvai Gorge, Tanzania, west of Ngorongoro, the valley of prehistoric man with numerous Pleistocene fossil sites of hominids (photo: Breckle).

-◘ Fig. E-18 Thorn and succulent bush savanna with arboreal euphorbias on the slope of Ngorongoro Crater (Photo: Breckle).
+◘ Fig. E-18 Thorn and succulent bush savannah with arboreal euphorbias on the slope of Ngorongoro Crater (photo: Breckle).

-4 Parklands
+4 Park landscapes

 In the case of very flat terrain, park landscapes usually form in the ZB II.
 This landscape is conditioned by differences in relief that are hardly noticeable in the terrain and which are not perceived during the drought period.
 During heavy rainfalls in summer, all deeper parts of the relief are flooded, because it takes months for the water to drain away.
 These biotopes are occupied by grasslands; the soils are grey, while on the higher non-flooded parts, where the woody plants grow, the soils are deep, red sandy loams.
 The river system here begins on the watershed with barely sunken strips covered with grass, which unite below and gradually change into incised stream and river beds as the gradient becomes steeper (easily seen from the plane).

-A special formation is the termite savanna, which is understood to mean wide grass-covered depressions from which broad, abandoned termite heaps protrude as islands, which are not flooded and which can therefore be covered with tree growth.
-It is therefore a mosaic of two different societies (◘ Fig. E-19), i.e. not an actual savanna.
+A special formation is the termite savannah, which is understood to mean wide grass-covered depressions from which broad, abandoned termite heaps protrude as islands, which are not flooded and which can therefore be covered with tree growth.
+It is therefore a mosaic of two different communities (◘ Fig. E-19), i.e. not an actual savannah.
 However, this depends entirely on the particular termite species and its species-specific burrows.
-In N Australia, savannas with numerous small columnar burrows are found.
-Massive tower-shaped structures in the Catophractes savanna in Namibia and Uganda remain for decades (◘ Fig. E-20).
+In N Australia, savannahs with numerous small columnar burrows are found.
+Massive tower-shaped structures in the Catophractes savannah in Namibia and Uganda remain for decades (◘ Fig. E-20).

-◘ Fig. E-19 Dry bush with young baobab trees, briars and Sansevieria in the understory in the Serengeti, Tanzania (Photo: Breckle).
+◘ Fig. E-19 Dry bush with young baobab trees, briars and Sansevieria in the understory in the Serengeti, Tanzania (photo: Breckle).

-◘ Fig. E-20 "Termite savanna", intermittently flooded grassland with tree growth on old termite piles west of Georgetown, Murchison Falls, Uganda (Photo: E. Fischer).
+◘ Fig. E-20 "Termite savannah", intermittently flooded grassland with tree growth on old termite piles west of Georgetown, Murchison Falls, Uganda (photo: E. Fischer).

-◘ Fig. E-21 Polygonal dry cracks of the clay layer in an amphibian, in the dry valley of the Rio Chota in Ecuador (photo: Rafiqpoor).
+◘ Fig. E-21 Polygonal dry cracks of the clay layer in an Amphi-Biom, in the dry valley of the Rio Chota in Ecuador (photo: Rafiqpoor).

-The deeper depressions with black clays referred to as 'Mbuga' are a special amphibian with alternating wet soils and a hard iron concretion layer at 50 cm depth.
-Because potential evaporation far exceeds the 1,000 mm-plus rainfall, the clay soil dries to a depth of 50 cm in August to December and is divided into polygons by deep crevices (◘ Fig. E-21).
+The deeper depressions with black clays referred to as 'Mbuga' are a special Amphi-Biom with alternating wet soils and a hard iron concretion layer at 50 cm depth.
+Because potential evaporation far exceeds the 1,000 mm rainfall, the clay soil dries to a depth of 50 cm in August to December and is divided into polygons by deep crevices (◘ Fig. E-21).
 Such biotopes are unsuitable for tree species.
 Trees only grow where the groundwater table is always below 3 m.
 The laterite crust is also located at this depth and the roots of the trees reach just as deep.

-In contrast to the termite savanna, the palm savanna is a homogeneous plant community.
+In contrast to the termite savannah, the palm savannah is a homogeneous plant community.
 As woody monocotyledons, palms have a tufted root system consisting of identical, barely branching roots that spread radially so that the palms stand alone in the grassland.
 They tolerate intermittent flooding.
-The soils of palm savannas are likely to dry out less during drought than those of pure grasslands, but no studies are available on the competitive relationship between palms and grasses (► 'Palmares').
+The soils of palm savannahs are likely to dry out less during drought than those of pure grasslands, but no studies are available on the competitive relationship between palms and grasses (► 'Palmares').